nhlubek/nhlubek/README.md

-## Hi there 👋
+## Hi there

-I'm Niklas, a health data analyst with a background in epidemiological research and strong interest in ....
-I enjoy working with large datasets, building statistical models, and developing reproducible code to tackle complex problems.
+I'm Niklas, a quantitative scientist with a background in epidemiology, social policy, and psychological research.

-I haven’t been super active on GitHub yet, but I’m planning to share more projects here in the coming months.
-This space will grow into a collection of code and experiments that reflect my experience and interests in data, modeling, and problem-solving.
+I’m passionate about using data-driven approaches to tackle real-world problems across diverse fields.

+I have experience working with:
+- Large-scale datasets
+- Registry data
+- Environmental data

+📂 Feel free to explore my repositories to see what I’m working on.
+💬 Always happy to connect—reach out if you'd like to collaborate or just chat!